mai986/portfolio-project-/README.md

 CONTENT UPDATES (CONTENT Branch)

+General

+- All pages have html comments.
+- Added section divider line for improved layout and seperation.

-- Home page:
+Home page:

+- Added mission statement,
-- Added mission statement, bullet points, and testimonials to the Home page.
+- Added a what if offer section with bullet points,
+- Added testimonials.

 Services page: